Loizzus/EnterpriseDockerSetup/README.md

 Then you can find my Docker Run code here (I need to convert this to Docker Compose but haven't gotten around to it yet): [/Docker/containers/plex/](https://github.com/Loizzus/EnterpriseDockerSetup/blob/main/Docker/containers/plex/dockerRunScript.txt)

-The only problem that I had after setting this up was that on boot the containers would start up before the NFS drive was mounted causing all the containers to error out.
-To fix this I told the docker service to only start after the NFS service had started by adding this configuration to the end of the docker service config file here: /etc/conf.d/docker
+The only problem that I had after setting this up was that on boot the containers would start up before the NFS drive was mounted causing all the containers to error out until I restarted them.
+To fix this I told the docker service to start after the NFS service by adding this configuration to the end of the docker service config file: /etc/conf.d/docker
 ```
-# Command added by user to make docker only start after network drive has been mounted
+# Command added by admin to make docker start after network drive has been mounted
 rc_need="nfsmount"
 ```

 ### GitLab
-GitLab is easy enough to setup, infact its' documentation is the best I've ever seen on a Docker container.
+GitLab is easy enough to setup, infact its' documentation is the best I've ever seen for a Docker container.
 To backup Gitlab you have to run a command inside the container itself which creates a backup file for you.
 However they do skimp on a couple of important files (for security reasons which I have chosen to ignore).
-Anyway I created a batch script in /Docker/containers/gitlab that you can automatically execute using "crontab -e".
+Anyway I created a batch script in /Docker/containers/gitlab that you can automatically execute using "crontab -e" that automates the process and copies everything to your mounted drive.

 ### MsSQL - Microsoft SQL
 In /Docker/containers/mssql you can find the script that must be run as a cronjob on the host OS.
-It also runs the command within the MsSQL container to create the backup then the script copies it to the backup destination (hopefully your NAS).
+This script runs a command inside the MsSQL container to create the backup then the script copies the backup from your bind mount to your NAS.

 ### MySQL
-For this script I opted to use the MySQL dump utility which I felt was more versatile.
-It allows me to run the script from the NAS and remotely connect to the MySQL server to dump the databases.
+For this script (in /Docker/containers/mysql) I opted to use the MySQL dump utility which I felt was more versatile.
+It allows me to run the script from the my Synology NAS and remotely connect to the MySQL server to dump the databases.

-### Ouroboros - Updates other containers to latest version
+### Ouroboros - Container updater
+This is just a good tool to have.
+It updates containers to the latest versions.
 ```
 docker run -d --name ouroboros \
   -v /var/run/docker.sock:/var/run/docker.sock \